Admiring Light

 thank you very much for the calirficication.
 I overlooked the point that with the shift the drawbacks of the interpolation of a Bayer-Sensor are basically chanceled out by recording true color information for each channel on each pixel position.

-7. Barry Manclark says:
+7. Barry Manclark Avatar

 Hello Jordan.